A hero's journey: How embracing Autism helped a Colorado artist carve out his own destiny

 With the diagnosis came a fear of being defined by a label.

 “I don't want people to feel pity.
 I want people to see me as I am.
+And that's actually something that has held me back from announcing to the world that I have Asperger's.
 Frankly, I just want you to treat me like a normal person.”
 Maes said.

-While art could be considered Maes’ “hyper-focus,” an attribute often considered a challenge for people on the ASD spectrum, he was able to lean into that characteristic and build a fulfilling career around it.
+While art could be considered Maes’ “hyper-focus,” an attribute often considered a challenge with Asperger's, he was able to lean into that characteristic and build a fulfilling career around it.

 “26 years I've been drawing; 26 years I've been an artist.
 And it's all started with this intense interest, this intense curiosity," he said.
 "Just genuinely, down to my bones, I love art.”